What is Baptism?

 How do we have our children baptised?

 Congratulations if you have a new born child.
 What a precious gift from God.
-The process for getting children baptised at Holy Family Angels Churches is:
+The process for getting children baptised at Holy Family and Holy Angels Churches is:

 Fill in an application form – these can be collected from the Church after mass.
 We ask you also to fill-in a GDPR form so we can make sure you are on our parishioners database.